 - IDF Diagnostic & Clinical Care Guidelines for Primary Immunodeficiency Diseases

 Understanding the Importance of Treatment

 You make decisions of your own and it is up to you to schedule appointments and treatments and fill prescriptions.
 It helps to fully understand your specific diagnosis, medications and treatment to make wise choices.
 You should also know the consequences of not adhering to your current treatment.
 For most individuals with PI, treatment is life-saving as well as life-long.
 Consult your immunologist about the vital role your treatment plays in your overall, long-term health.
 If you receive immunoglobulin (Ig), you may have options when it comes to your treatment, such as subcutaneous (SCIG) or intravenous (IVIG).

 Working with Your Healthcare Team

-If you choose to move away from home or you need or want to change your primary care physician or other clinician, you will need to create a new healthcare team.
+If you choose to move away from home or you need or want to change your primary care physician or another clinician, you will need to create a new healthcare team.
 You may be used to your parents making all healthcare decisions, but now, it is up to you.
 At the age of 18, you are legally considered an adult.
 Parents are no longer able to access your healthcare records or speak to your healthcare team without your written permission.
 Consequently, it’s important for you to become familiar with all aspects of your care.
 Whether transitioning to a completely new area or staying within the same care facility but assuming responsibility for your own care, you need to be your own best advocate.
-Below is recommended information to record and keep readily available in a journal or in the IDF eHealthRecord:
+Below is recommended information to record and keep readily available in a journal or in a secure electronic medical record:

 - Brief history leading to the diagnosis, written by you or your healthcare provider.
 If you do not have this information, it will be important to start piecing it together.